NERC-CEH/nanofase/README.md

 Each SubRiver can contain a collection of RiverReaches, and these are now created and passed length and Qrunoff as the SubRiver length and Qrunoff divided by the number of reaches.

-#### RiverReach%create(x, y, s, r, l, Qrunoff)
+#### RiverReach%create(x, y, s, r, l, QrunoffTimeSeries)
 In a similar fashion to `SubRiver%create()`, this method first allocates SPM-related arrays, and then generates a RiverReach character reference, of the format "RiverReach\_x\_y\_s\_r".
-Initial SPM densities `me%rho_spm` and masses `me%m_spm` (i.e., the mass of SPM currently within the reach) are set to zero, and runoff set to that provided by the Qrunoff parameter. *Note: This is a hack at the moment: initial_runoff in the data file actually provides runoff for every timestep.* The slope `me%S` is also obtained from the data file.
+Initial SPM densities `me%rho_spm` and masses `me%m_spm` (i.e., the mass of SPM currently within the reach) are set to zero, and time-dependent runoff set to that provided by the QrunoffTimeSeries parameter.
+The slope `me%S` is also obtained from the data file.

 The method then checks the data file to see if a river meandering factor `me%f_m` (which defaults to 1) and initial SPM input have been provided.
 The initial SPM input is simply a mass (not a flux) and `me%m_spm` is updated accordingly. **Note** that the SPM densities `me%rho_spm` cannot be updated until we know the *volume* of the reach, and the volume is dependent on the inflow rate and thus it is set by `update()`.
 Thus, before the first time step is simulated, RiverReaches may have a *non-zero SPM mass but zero SPM density*.